carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 #### DNS Record: Routing Policy

-**Exam Tip**: For Applying any type of Routing Policy is required more that one endpoint (AWS reasource).
+**Exam Tip**: For Applying any type of Routing Policy is required more that one endpoint (AWS resource: EC2, s3, etc.).
 Exception: Simple Routing Policy.

 In order for Route 53 to respond to queries, you need to define one of the following routing policies: